AA25/node-express-typescript-template/README.md

     * Run tests
         * `npm test`

-TODO: Linting, and other tests
+TODO: prettier, and other tests